Why the CFO Transformation Agent (CFO-TA) Sits Above Every Consulting Methodology

 Consulting methods like Agile, ASAP, Activate, Workday Launch, and Microsoft SureStep sequence activities.
 They tell teams what to do next.

-The CFO-TA governs how decisions must be made, validated, and aligned before any activity occurs.
+The CFO‑TA governs how decisions must be prepared, validated, reinforced, and kept durable before any activity occurs.

 Consulting methodology tasks: